Meet the Strategic Board

 Ian Mashiter (Vice Chair)

-I joined the Board in 2013, and became Vice-Chair in 2016 (when I also joined the Operational Board).
+I joined the Board in 2013, and became Vice-Chair in 2016 (when I also joined the Operations Committee).
 I served on the Audit and Risk Committee for 2 years (and through that I am the Board’s Health & Safety champion).
 Since May 2016 I have also chaired Havebury Homes Ltd.

 I am a Chartered Surveyor, semi-retired after 40 years in the commercial property industry.
 My career included roles as Property Investment Director of Norwich Union (now Aviva), and Development and Investment Director of Chartwell Land plc (the property company arm of Kingfisher plc – now best known as the company behind B&Q and Screwfix)